tehg00se/code-test-lumen/readme.md

 1. Run `php artisan db:seed` to seed your development database

-1. Run `php -S localhost:3000 -t public` to start up the local development server
+1. Run `php -S localhost:3000 -t public` to start up the local development server (skip this step if using Homestead/Docker)

 You should get JSON output from http://localhost:3000/members